plaintree/CampsCombined/README.md

-# Yelp Camp
+# CampsCombined

 This is the first app that I created with the course Web dev development in Udemy.
 Huge thanks to the instructor Colt.

 Let's code!